Bobby Rogers

-Robert Edward Rogers (February 19, 1940 – March 3, 2013) was an American musician and tenor singer, best known as a member of Motown vocal group the Miracles from 1956 until his death.
+Robert Edward Rogers (February 19, 1940 – March 3, 2013) was an American musician and tenor singer, best known as a founding member of Motown vocal group the Miracles from 1956 until his death.
 He was inducted, in 2012, as a member of the Miracles to the Rock and Roll Hall of Fame.
 In addition to singing, he also contributed to writing some of the Miracles' songs.
 Rogers is the grandfather of R&B singer Brandi Williams from the R&B girl group Blaque and is a cousin of fellow Miracles member Claudette Rogers Robinson.

-Life
+Early life

 Rogers was the son of Robert and Lois Rogers.
 He was born in Detroit on February 19, 1940, the same day and in the same Detroit hospital as fellow Miracles member Smokey Robinson, although the two would not meet until 15 years later.